long-nguyen12/HDUCap/README.md

 **Dinh Cong Nguyen** – `nguyendinhcong@hdu.edu.vn`

 ## Acknowledgements
-This code is strongly based on [OpenViIC](https://github.com/nghiangh/OpenViIC).
-We gratefully acknowledge the authors of OpenViIC for providing open resources for image captioning research.
+We would like to thank the authors of [OpenViIC](https://github.com/nghiangh/OpenViIC) for making their resources publicly available, which were helpful during the development of this work.